RoxanaDev1/GetStarted-TypeScript-Express-React/README.md

 `npm init` - This will create package.json file which is very important for any JS project.
 Just accept all the defaults, and we will change them later.

-`touch .gitignore` - This will create a file in the directory, where we will tell git what changes we will not be commiting.
+`touch .gitignore` - This will create a file in the directory, where we will tell git what changes we will not be committing.
 Usually we will gitignore folders like node_modules, where all the dependencies are being installed.
 As preparation, add the following to .gitignore:

 ```
 node_modules